Democrats to 'act big' on $1.9T aid; GOP wants plan split

 Success would give Biden a signature accomplishment in his first 100 days in office, unleashing $400 billion to expand vaccinations and to reopen schools, $1,400 direct payments to households, and other priorities, including a gradual increase in the federal minimum wage to $15 an hour.
 Failure would be a high-profile setback early in his presidency.

 Democrats in the House and Senate are operating as though they know they are borrowed time.
-Senate Majority Leader Chuck Schumer and House Speaker Nancy Pelosi are laying the groundwork for a go-it-alone approach as soon as next week.
+Senate Majority Leader Chuck Schumer and House Speaker Nancy Pelosi are laying the groundwork to start the go-it-alone approach as soon as next week.

 They are drafting a budget reconciliation bill that would start the process to pass the relief package with a simple 51-vote Senate majority — rather than the 60-vote threshold typically needed in the Senate to advance legislation.
 The goal would be passage by March, when jobless benefits, housing assistance and other aid is set to expire.